adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

-Getting to know your data
+#Getting to know your data
 ===================

-Learning Objectives:
+##Learning Objectives:
 -------------------

-#### What's the goal for this lesson?
-* You should be able to identify common features of "data" and data formats and what those features imply
+* You should be able to identify common genomics data formats
-* You should be able to look at a file and be able to identify the following types of data: fasta, fastq, fastg, sra, sff, vcf, sam, bam, bed, etc...
 * You should be able to identify where your data came from (provenance)
 * To understand in more detail fastq, sam, and vcf formats

-#### At the end of this lesson you should be able to:
-* Recognize file formats
-* Whether your data files are zipped or unzipped.
-You should have an understanding of file compression.
-* How to determine the file size
-* How many units are in the file (i.e. nucleotides, lines of data, sequence reads, etc.)
-* How to look at data structure using the shell -- does it agree with the file extension?
-* Identify a binary, flat text file?

 **The following table shows some of the common types of data files and includes some information about them:**